is2000/EV_Motor_Temp_Pred/README.md

 ### Usage

-1. Open the `final_task.ipynb` notebook in your Jupyter environment.
+1. Open the `final_task_colab3.ipynb` notebook in your Jupyter environment.

 2. Run the cells sequentially to see the model training, evaluation, and results.